Sage-Bionetworks/rare-disease-workflows/gene-variant-workflow/README.md

 Once this file has been updated simply run:
 `cwltool --relax-path-checks variant-call-from-synapse.cwl gene-variant.yml`

 `--relax-path-checks` is a required flag for this workflow.
-At the time of writing, `toil` does not support this parameter and therefore cannot be used (see https://github.com/DataBiosphere/toil/issues/1782).
+At the time of writing, `toil` does not support this parameter and therefore cannot be used (see toil issue [#1782](https://github.com/DataBiosphere/toil/issues/1782)).